, Ronny Sen

 , Soghra Khurasani31 January - 03 February, 2019

 The intention of this year’s booth at India Art Fair is to showcase more of the artists represented by TARQ, highlighting each practice that focuses on a range of issues, including materiality, nature, memory and the archive.
 The six artists proposed here work across a multitude of mediums, including photography, sculpture, printmaking, and painting to best convey their preoccupations.
-Whether you look at Aaditi Joshi’s works in plastic, or Saju Kunhan’s large scale wooden relief works, each one is engaged with contemporary issues from waste to migration, while the works of Ronny Sen, Sameer Kulavoor and Soghra Khurasani examine through fact and emotion, the beauty and violence of the landscapes that exist around us – both urban and rural.
+Whether you look at Aaditi Joshi’s works in plastic, or Saju Kunhan’s large scale wooden relief works, each one is engaged with contemporary issues from waste to migration, while the works of Ronny Sen, Sameer Kulavoor, Soghra Khurasani and Muzzumil Ruheel examine through fact and emotion, the beauty and violence of the landscapes, mundane narratives and conversations that exist around us – both in urban and rural setting.